 The model defines WHAT does the system contains.
 The purpose of the model is to establish the relationship between entities and their attributes; there is not much detail available of the actual database structure in this data modeling structure.
-The aim is to organize, scope and define business concepts and rules.
-It is usually created by Data Architects and stakeholders.
+The aim is to organize, scope, and define business concepts and rules.
+Data Architects and stakeholders usually create it.

 Data Model has three basic tenants: